linux-riscv/tuxrun/docs/run-qemu.md

        -- cat /proc/cpuinfo
 ```

-!!! tip "Command and tests"
+> Tip: "Command and tests"
     When combining a custom command and tests, the custom command will be ran
     after all the tests.